IPsec Fault Tolerance

 Asymmetric Routing

 Asymmetric routing may occur in multipath environments.
 For example, in the diagram below, traffic leaves spoke A, creating an IPsec tunnel to interface Se1/1:0 on Hub A. Asymmetric routing occurs when return traffic flows via Se0:0.
 The effect is a new IPsec SA between Se0:0 and Spoke A, introducing additional memory usage on peers.
-Overcome this by proper routing mechanism and IPsec state replication ( discussed later ).
+Overcome this with a proper routing mechanism and IPsec state replication ( discussed later ).

 Asymmetric routing